 About Us: Our Students

 Enrollment at the French International School of Philadelphia has grown rapidly since the school’s founding in 1991.
-It is expected to continue growing by an average of 20 students per year over the next decade.
-Our co-educational school opened its doors with eight students; today, it enrolls over 350 students from preschool to eighth grade.
+Our co-educational school began with 8 students and has grown over 30 years to include over 350 students from preschool to eighth grade representing more than 50 nationalities.

-Our students come from diverse cultural backgrounds.
-One third of them come from American families, one third from French families and one third from international and bilingual families.
-There are 48 nationalities represented at the school, and many of our students speak another language at home.
+Our students come from diverse cultural backgrounds, comprised of American families, French families and international and bilingual families.
+There are over 50 nationalities represented at the school, and many of our students speak another language at home.
 When they enroll at French International School, our students have different language abilities in English and in French, ranging from being fluent in both languages to being monolingual in either language.
 Most of our non-French speaking students enter in preschool, pre-kindergarten or kindergarten and a few of them are admitted in first grade.

 This admissions policy ensures that all of our students maintain a good ability level in French at all levels.
 Our non-English speaking students, helped by their English speaking environment, receive support instruction in English and are able to fully participate in their regular English classes by the end of their first school year.